-1. Introduction
+Introduction

-Hope into Action (hereafter referred to in this policy as 'HIA') takes its responsibilities to all its tenants, staff, volunteers and neighbours seriously.
-We also recognise a particular responsibility to adults at risk1 of abuse or neglect.
-We recognise that supporting our particular client groups, may mean many of those we work with might be 'at risk'.
+Hope into Action takes its responsibilities to all its tenants, staff, volunteers and neighbours seriously.
+We recognise a particular responsibility to adults at risk of abuse or neglect and that supporting our particular client groups may mean many of those we work with might be 'at risk'.
+See Appendix 1 for a definition of Adults at risk and types of abuse.

-This policy is based on national guidance on Safeguarding Adults, Thirtyone:Eight & Norfolk Safeguarding Adults Board2
+This policy is based on national guidance on Safeguarding Adults, Thirtyone:eight, Ann Craft Trust & Norfolk Safeguarding Adults Board1 and is to be read in conjunction with our Safeguarding Procedures.